shanto268/SEMpy/README.md

 ## Usage

+0. Calculate the pixels corresponding to SEM scale
 1. Save the script as `get_device_contour.py`
 2. Prepare a directory with SEM images you want to process.
 3. Open a terminal and navigate to the directory where the script is saved.